coridrew/git-katas/basic-staging/README.md

 - `git log --oneline --graph`
 - `git reset HEAD `
 - `git checkout`
+- `gitk --all`

 ## Aliases

 You can set up aliases as such:
 `git config --global alias.lol 'log --oneline --graph --all'` This might be useful to you.
+(I prefer `gitk` over `git log` for inspecting the graph.
+Also, `git lol` should already be in your aliases, from the setup.)